dfsp-spirit/pyhaze/dev/building/win/pyhaze_build_windows.md

 ## Building pyhaze on Windows

 This explains how to manually build pyhaze under Windows to distribute binary, platform-specific Windows wheels to PyPI.

-This is intended for pyhaze developers only and we do not support this in any way, so please do not create issues in our repository if this does not work for you.
+This document is intended for pyhaze developers only and we do not support this in any way, so please do not create issues in our repository if this does not work for you.
 Read the documentation of setuptools, pybind11, cmake, conda, Visual Studio, ... instead.

 This was tested on Windows 10 Professional.